leejunseok/kademlia-rs/README.md

 Implementation
 ==============

-Each Kademlia node has two large components: the node itself (represented by the Kademlia struct), and the remote procedure call (RPC) facilities, represented by the Rpc struct.
+Each Kademlia node has two large components: the node itself (represented by the `Kademlia` struct), and the remote procedure call (RPC) facilities, represented by the `Rpc` struct.
 They are a bit more tightly coupled than I would like, but I've done my best to keep them separate where possible.

-The Kademlia node includes the routing table (K buckets), the store (a basic hash map), and a reference to the Rpc.
-The Rpc struct allows the node to make RPCs, and also provides a source of incoming requests to the node.
-The prerequisite to both of these is Rpc::open_channel(), which takes a UdpSocket and a Rust channel Sender, and starts a new thread to parse, mux, and pass along the incoming messages.
+The Kademlia node includes the routing table (K buckets), the store (a basic hash map), and a reference to an `Rpc`.
+The `Rpc` struct allows the node to make RPCs, and also provides a source of incoming requests to the node.
+The prerequisite to both of these is `Rpc::open_channel()`, which takes a UdpSocket and a Rust channel Sender, and starts a new thread to parse, mux, and pass along the incoming messages.

-Of course, the end user doesn't see all this; they just have to call Kademlia::start() with the appropriate arguments, and they will get back a handle to the node, and this will all happen in the background.
+Of course, the end user doesn't see all this; they just have to call `Kademlia::start()` with the appropriate arguments, and they will get back a handle to the node, and this will all happen in the background.